Getting Rid of Green Hair Algae

 First things first.
 You need to get your water parameters to Natural Sea Water levels:

 A lot of these are affected by the water quality you use before you even begin to mix your saltwater.
 If you use tap water, you might be adding nitrates or phosphates to your tank on a daily or weekly basis.
 RO/DI water is your best and most pure option.
-If your phosphates are high, you can use products like Kent’s Phosphate Sponge (white granules) that fit in a filter area that will reduce them from 2.0 to .2 in 48 hours.
+If your phosphates are high, you can use a product like Phosphate Rx (my preference) to bring them down to recommended levels.

 Okay, so your water is great.
 To get rid of the algae, you are going to have to prune it back manually.
 Fortunately, you can get some help from ocean dwellers, but like anything, when you have too much of something, you have to get radical to bring it within manageable levels.
 Nothing good ever happens quickly, right?
 This is going to take some specific attention on your part for a few weeks, but you can overcome it.